IegorSoboliev/cinema_project/README.md

 # purpose
 This is a template for creating an e-cinema.
-Application is built on REST principles.
-You can use Postman for testing it.

-Every user can register according to constraints for email an password, then see all available movies, choose a movie-session and order a ticket.
+Every user can register according to constraints for email and password, then see all available movies, choose a movie-session and order a ticket.

 There are specific tools for admins only to allow them adding movies, movie-sessions and